-- (a) Review the current data files on eligible firms and responses to a public notice concerning the particular project (see 36.604). - (b) Evaluate the firms in accordance with the criteria in 36.602-1. - (c) Hold discussions with at least three of the most highly qualified firms regarding concepts and the relative utility of alternative methods of furnishing the required services. - (d) Prepare a selection report for the agency head or other designated selection authority recommending, in order of preference, at least three firms that are considered to be the most highly qualified to perform the required services.
+- (a) Review the current data files on eligible firms and responses to a public notice concerning the particular project (see 36.604). - (b) Evaluate the firms in accordance with the criteria in 36.602-1.

+- (c) Hold discussions with at least three of the most highly qualified firms regarding concepts, the relative utility of alternative methods and feasible ways to prescribe the use of recovered materials and achieve waste reduction and energy-efficiency in facility design (see Part 23). - (d) Prepare a selection report for the agency head or other designated selection authority recommending, in order of preference, at least three firms that are considered to be the most highly qualified to perform the required services.
 The report shall include a description of the discussions and evaluation conducted by the board to allow the selection authority to review the considerations upon which the recommendations are based.